Danijel-Korent/open-lectures/README.md

 - Search option
 - List all courses of specific university/professor
+- Reporting dead links

 ### Cummunity

 - Rating the courses or single videos
+- Adding annotations and tags to the lectures
 - Option to register/login
 - Platform marks your watched videos or courses
 - Discusion/QA forum for each video